Are You Really Ready to Recover From a Ransomware Attack?

 What is R-Score?

-Furthermore, to cement the need for recovery readiness Simon highlights our new public service initiative R-Score.
-R-Score is a first-of-its kind assessment tool that scores an organizational ransomware recovery readiness similar to the way FICO scores credit.
-It gives you a simple measurable assessment of your readiness and provides recommendations for how you can make it better.
+Furthermore, to cement the need for recovery readiness Simon highlights our new public service initiative, R-Score.
+R-Score is a first-of-its-kind assessment tool that scores an organization's ransomware recovery readiness similar to the way FICO scores credit.
+It provides a simple, measurable assessment of your readiness and offers recommendations for how you can improve it.
+By understanding your R-Score, you can identify weaknesses in your current strategy and take proactive steps to address them.